rizafahmi/ex_video/README.md

   end
 ```

-Then print it on the template.
+Then finally print it on the template.

 ```
       <td><%= video.category.name %></td>
 ```

+Yup, that’s all I got.
+There is so much more to cover: ecto, channel.
+You have to invite me over again next month, I’m afraid :)